jamesdolezal/synthetic-histology/README.md

 This repository is an accompaniment to the manuscript "Artificial Intelligence Generates Xenohistologic Representations of Cancer for Explainability and Education", which is under review.
 This repository may change as a result of the peer review process.

 ## Requirements
+- **Operating system**: Testing has been performed on Ubuntu 20.04, 22.04, and CentOS 8 Stream.
 - Python >= 3.8
 - Slideflow == 1.3.2
 - Tensorflow >= 2.7.0